ipld/ipld/schemas/authoring-guide.md

 ## Naming Types

-By convention, type names should begin with a capital letter although this requirement is not strict.
-Type names must only contain alphanumeric ASCII characters and underscores, and the first character should be a letter.
+Type names _must_ only contain alphanumeric ASCII characters and underscores.
+The first character _must_ be a capital letter.
+Multiple connected underscores _should_ be avoided (they should be reserved for codegen purposes).
 A strict regular expression for type names would be: `[a-zA-Z][a-zA-Z0-9_]*`.
-A regular expression following convention would be: `[A-Z][a-zA-Z0-9_]*`.
+A regular expression following convention would be: `[A-Z][a-zA-Z0-9_]*` (disregarding the multiple-underscore rule for simplicity).

 Camel case with an upper case first character is recommended.
 Underscore `_` should be used sparingly. `ThisIsRecommend`, `This_Not_So_Much`, `Thisisnotrecommended`, `neitherIsThis`.